 Mailing Address: 2740 SW Martin Downs Blvd. #279, Palm City, FL 34990

 Objective: This organization was formed in 2010 to resume the Reagan-era effort to use Article V to propose a balanced budget amendment.
-When the group started it counted 17 remaining active state applications for a BBA-focused convention of states.
-While the number keeps changing, the group currently counts about 28 such applications.
-This is a small under-funded, but vigorous group.
+When the group started, it counted 16 remaining active state applications for a BBA-focused convention of states.
+The BBA Task Force is a small under-funded, but vigorous group.

 Convention of States Project